davesnx/styled-ppx/plan.md

 - [ ] Hack something for array API?
 - [ ] CSS.unsafe?
 - [ ] WTF do we do with CSS.style API?
+- [ ] WTF do we do with css extension?
+Maybe rename cx2 to css and deprecate original css?
 - [ ] Remove emotion
   - [ ] Remove the "bridge" from css to bs-emotion and move it to inline-styles
 - [ ] Create a CSS minifier pretty printer (enabled disabled by production env?)